 If you’re an avid skier, then chances are you are travelling with your own, beloved skis.
 The one thing you don’t want to happen is for your equipment to be damaged or lost during transit.
 Ski equipment can be worth thousands of dollars, and very difficult to replace last minute.

 People often forget non-emergency insurance, but baggage insurance is a wise decision for any kind of vacation-especially in the case of a ski trip.
 Imagine landing at your destination without the thing that the whole trip is centred around.

 With some insurers, while declaring you are going skiing will have you covered for that sport, what happens if you get to your lodge and decide you want to try some tobogganing?
 If your resort offers more than one activity that might spark your interest, perhaps talk to your insurer about the option of a more comprehensive package.

-Alcohol seriously impairs your ability and in turn can land you in danger should you embark on a skiing venture while under the influence.
-Furthermore, if your insurer discovers you were impaired at the time of an accident, it can void your insurance all together.
+Alcohol severely impairs your ability and in turn, can land you in danger should you embark on a skiing venture while under the influence.
+Furthermore, if your insurer discovers you were impaired at the time of an accident, it can void your insurance altogether.